What Are the Different Types of Mesothelioma Cells?

 What do mesothelial cells indicate?

-Healthy mesothelial cells are those that line the lungs, the abdomen and the heart sac.
-They become malignant cancerous cells through asbestos exposure, which irritates the lining and instigates tumor growth.
+Healthy mesothelial cells line the lungs, the abdomen and the heart sac.
+Pathologists study healthy and abnormal mesothelial cells through histology to understand how asbestos exposure causes cellular changes.
+Asbestos irritates the lining and triggers tumor growth, turning healthy cells malignant.

 Can mesothelioma have more than one cell type?